 After you get all of your research down on paper and your pricing matrices set up, you can dive into the good stuff: experimenting with seat pricing optimization.
 This strategy of creating specific pricing around certain seats has really taken off, and is something that we’ve seen work on countless occasions.
 A theater that we work with changed their blanket ticket price of $40 to between $20 and $70, (depending on the seat), and incorporated pricing based on section, day and time.
 They jumped from a 50 percent fill rate, with a $1,500 average nightly box office total, to a 97 percent fill rate with an average nightly box office total of over $5,000.
 They did so well, in fact, they had to move to a theater with more seats.

-You can get extremely custom in your approach by offering certain seats at discounted prices, which can cater to every type of patron: attract new patrons with discounted seats, give your die-hard fans access to “premium seats” and reward your loyal patrons with VIP programs.
+You can get extremely custom in your approach by offering certain seats at discounted prices, which can cater to every type of customer: attract new customers with discounted seats, give your die-hard fans access to “premium seats” and reward your loyal customers with VIP programs.

 Time is huge